 1. Information Governance enables a managed information lifecycle.

-Information governance as it refers to the information collected, created and utilized by a business is the complete management of the data in all its forms—this includes the availability, integrity and security of the data.
+Information governance as it refers to the information collected, created, and utilized by a business is the complete management of the data in all its forms—this includes the availability, integrity and security of the data.
 Boiled down – it is the act of providing a structure for unstructured data such as documents, images, and other “content” that doesn’t natively exist in databases and spreadsheets.

-2. Retention schedules require support.
+2. Records retention schedules require support.

 Retention strategies must be developed and implemented to accommodate all types of files and data.
-The conversion of records, as well as the migration of data from one computer platform, storage device or medium to another, must also be considered when developing your retention strategy.
+The conversion of records, as well as the migration of data from one computer platform, storage device, or medium to another, must also be considered when developing your retention strategy.

 A retention schedule is proportionally effective to the level of the records team’s visibility into new information as it is created.
 The proliferation of “dark data” – information created outside of an organization’s official channels – means that in many cases, corporate records managers cannot know if they are aware of all the content they are obliged to manage as a record.
-With good governance systems that encourage compliance through ease of use, records managers can be more confident that all of the important information developed by knowledge workers is properly categorized with the right metadata and storage requirements, and includes all the relevant information to surface it as a business record.
+With good governance systems that encourage compliance through ease of use, records managers can be more confident that all of the important information developed is properly categorized with the right metadata and storage requirements, and includes all the relevant information to surface it as a business record.

 Establishing policies and procedures that keep your organization compliant with regulations governing the security and privacy of sensitive information protects both your business and those whose data you’ve collected.
-Limiting the existence of critical information to managed systems will go a long way towards reducing the risk of a data breach.
+Limiting the existence of critical information to managed systems will go a long way toward reducing the risk of a data breach.

+Documents should be findable to the people who need them.
 When you need to locate data and files for audits, litigation purposes or simply just to review, ensuring that you can do so easily and securely should be a part of your RIM strategy.
-Today’s technology offers the means to establish security parameters allowing authorized access to files and data with ease.
+Today’s enterprise information technology offers the means to establish security parameters allowing authorized access to files and data with ease.
 These systems should be managed intentionally and with care to ensure they remain the source of truth for the information they contain, and they should be integrated as fully as possible with other systems to allow easy retention management.

 5. Disposition is more than just saying “time to throw this away!”

-In the end, that’s what makes the information lifecycle a lifecycle – each element, standing on its own, represents a single tactic or series of tactics that are component of a wider strategy of value creation, risk reduction, and business intelligence.
+In the end, that’s what makes the information lifecycle a lifecycle – each element, standing on its own, represents a single tactic or series of tactics that are components of a wider strategy of value creation, risk reduction, and business intelligence.